dodeleye99/accelerated-cpp/11_TemplateClasses/README.md

 This chapter also covers particular member functions and operators that may be defined on a class, as well as a more flexible method of memory management.
 ### Directories of Code:
 * [vec1](vec1) shows a simplified implementation of the `Vector<T>` template class.
 It demonstrates how template classes are defined, the special member functions that can be specified on classes, and how one can manage memory effectively.
+* [vec2](vec2) adds two more member functions to the class:
+    * `erase`, which deletes the element from the Vec that the given iterator points to.
+    * `clear`, which removes all the elements from the Vec.
 ### Extensions:

 ### References: